How are stroke and diabetes linked?

 A stroke occurs when one of these blood vessels becomes damaged or blocked, preventing blood from reaching a part of the brain tissue.
 When the tissue is cut off from its supply of oxygen for more than three to four minutes, it begins to die.

 A stroke is a medical emergency.
-If you experience any of the major stroke warning signs listed below, call 9-1-1.
+If you experience any of the major stroke warning signs and symptoms listed below, call 9-1-1.
 You must get to the hospital immediately.

 - Sudden numbness or weakness in the face, arm or leg (especially on one side of the body)